homerotl/pcwo2/README.md

  * Floppy drive identification and read test
  * PC Speaker test with music
  * Screen geometry test (MCGA 320x200)
+ * CPU Benchmark based on prime number calculations

 ## Usage
 The program is portable.
 No installation is needed.
 Just copy the `PCWO2.EXE` file and run it from the command line.
 Follow the instructions.

 ## Binary
-Use the following [link](http://homerotl.com/downloads/pcwo2/PCWO2-20231002.1.zip) to download the latest public build of this program.
+Use the following [link](http://homerotl.com/downloads/pcwo2/PCWO2-20231026.1.zip) to download the latest public build of this program.

 ## Compiling PCWO2